CSBiology/CsbScaffold/README.md

 # How to set up the environment for our tasks

-This simple guide will set you up for the tasks we have prepared for you on the second day.
+This simple guide will set you up for the tasks we have prepared for you.
 After finishing it, you will have installed Visual studio code, .NetCore SDK & .Net Framework, and the F# runtime environment.

 </br>